-As we predicted, predators differed in the mean speed of the prey that they encountered.
+As we predicted, predators differed in the mean speed of the prey that they encountered across matches.
 Thus, some individuals encountered prey that were on average slower, while others encountered prey that where on average faster throughout the study period (i.e. the standard deviation of the mean prey speed for the predator ID; Table 3).
 These differences were greater when predators reached an advanced level of hunting experience (i.e. the standard deviation of the mean prey speed for the predator ID was higher at the advanced stage; Table 3 and Figure S4).
 In addition, individuals experienced largely distinct degrees of variability among their encounters with the prey.
 Hence, some predators experienced stable/predictable encounters with their prey, while others experienced unstable/unpredictable encounters with their prey throughout the study period (i.e. the standard deviation of sigma prey speed for the predator ID; Table 3).

 Figure 2.
 Individual behavioural distribution of the predators’ speed drawn from the MDHGLM estimates for individuals that had (A) the greatest increase in specialization and (B) the greatest increase in flexibility.
 The background (gray) distributions are for when individuals were novice hunters, and the foreground (blue) distributions with solid contour lines are for when they were advanced hunters.
 Both figure panels are ordered by ascending degree of increase in either specialization or flexibility.